karuvally/karuvally.github.io/_posts/2019-01-01-git-quickstart.md

 ofcourse manually reading the whole source file :D

 Once this is done, we can upload the commit to Github.
 This is called pushing.

+    $ git push

 Enter your Github credentials when Git asks for and... it should do the trick.

-    $ git push
+Git can do lots of awesome stuff.
+But right now, this will suffice.
+Learn the rest in your own pace when you need it.